Otto names make an interesting bunch.

 ODELIA and ODILIA

-Olivia, Amelia, Odelia.
+Olivia, Amelia, Ophelia, Odelia.
 It’s easy to imagine this name fitting right in, isn’t it?
-Odelia hugged the edges of the US Top 1000 back in the late nineteenth and early twentieth centuries.
-37 girls were given the name last year.
-Meanwhile, Odilia is even rarer – never in the Top 1000, and a mere six girls given the name in 2020.
+Odelia hugged the edges of the US Top 1000 back in the late 19th and early 20th centuries.
+56 girls were given the name last year.
+Meanwhile, Odilia is even rarer – never in the Top 1000, and a mere 11 girls given the name in 2024.
 With no notable saints, queens, or pop culture references to speak of, Odelia seems destined to languish unused.
 And yet, if you’re after a girls’ name ending in -lia that is truly distinctive, Odelia qualifies.

 Odette had a good run in France in the 1920s, and Odette Sansom was a heroine of the French Resistance during World War II.
 In the US, Odette would have likely remained obscure, except for one little thing: The Black Swan.
 Tchaikovsky’s ballet Swan Lake was given new life in 2010, thanks to the Oscar-nominated film.
 Now we all know that the White Swan is called Odette.
-A few years, Odette surfaced on all sorts of lists claiming it was a hipster baby name.
+For a few years, Odette surfaced on all sorts of lists claiming it was a hipster baby name.
 Maybe.
-Because while it remains outside of the US Top 1000, a record 143 girls were named Odette in 2020.
+Because while it remains outside of the US Top 1000, a record 193 girls were named Odette in 2024.
+It might also succeed as a feminine name ending in -ette, along the lines of Scarlett and Juliette.
+Odeta is also sometimes heard, especially in Slavic languages.

 ODILE